stanford-crfm/levanter/docs/Blog-Post.md

 The growth of artificial intelligence and machine learning has brought about the need for scalable and reproducible models.
 To address this, at the [Center for Research on Foundation Models](https://crfm.stanford.edu), we have created two new tools — [Levanter and Haliax](https://github.com/stanford-crfm/levanter).
-They form a new code base for training foundational models with the promise of flexibility, modularity, efficiency, and scale, as well as strong guarantees about reproducibility.
+They form a new code base for training foundatiol models with the promise of flexibility, modularity, efficiency, and scale, as well as strong guarantees about reproducibility.

 Levanter is a [Jax](https://github.com/google/jax)-based codebase for training foundation models that is designed to be